BIGJRA/BIGJRA.github.io/reborn.md

 ## Rock Smash Exploration

 The first place we can go that has new stuff is the Onyx Ward.
 Inside one of the rooms upstairs the guy playing "Mr. Mimecraft" will now move.
 Using the Data Chip we found earlier, we can talk to the PC here for a chance to catch **Porygon**.
-Next, head to the hallway where the move tutors are.
+Next, head to the hallway where the tutors are.
 Go into the left door - inside you can talk to someone who will tell us a new password: *stopitems*.

 In Lapis Ward a lady in the Pokemon Center will tell us about a few more passwords: *leveloffset* and *percentlevel*.